What is Software Defined Networking? or What is SDN?

 IT organizations have been implementing varying forms of network virtualization for well over a decade.
 One form of network virtualization that has been used in production networks since the mid to late 1990s is Virtual LANs (VLANs).
 VLANs use a 12 bit identifier to partition an Ethernet network into as many as 4,096 broadcast domains.
 A more recently developed form of network virtualization is network overlays using technologies such as VXLAN, NVGRE and STT.
 The primary use case for this form of network virtualization is to enable VM migration.
 While that is an important use case, an SDN can enable VM migration and it can also solve other problems.

 My next blog will discuss the drivers of SDN as well as the primary use cases and benefits.

-Click below to watch Part 1 of the SDN Journey – Note: You must be an SDNCentral member to watch.
-Login to SDNCentral or register for free.
+Click below to watch Part 1 of the SDN Journey – Note: You must be an SDxCentral member to watch.
+Login to SDxCentral or register for free.